 International Service Trips

-With 53 percent of Guatemala’s population living in poverty and 13 percent in extreme conditions, dental disease is a tremendous problem in this country of 14.7 million people.
-Responding to the widespread need for oral healthcare, the Pacific Dental Services® Foundation established a clinic in Xenacoj, Guatemala in 2015.
-Through a partnership with Mission Impact and Beeline Wheelchairs, the PDS® Foundation clinic provides comprehensive care to many people in need in Guatemala, including those with disabilities.
+With 54 percent of Guatemala’s population living in poverty and 13 in extreme conditions, dental disease is a tremendous problem in this country of over 16 million people.
+Responding to the widespread need for oral healthcare, the Pacific Dental Services Foundation established a clinic in Xenacoj, Guatemala in 2015.– In partnership with Mission Impact and Beeline Wheelchairs, the PDS® Foundation clinic provides comprehensive care to the many people in need in Guatemala, including those with disabilities.
 The clinic is able to serve patients year-round with the support of volunteers and dental students from the University of San Carlos Dental School, who are able to complete a 9 month residency program at the clinic while serving patients in their community.

 Partnering with the University of the Pacific